Error: "Virtual disks with same UUID should not be assigned to a VM" when adding a disk to a virtual machine

 Symptoms:

-• If the virtual machine is running and if you save the change on the virtual machine settings, you see a message similar to:
+• If the virtual machine is running and changes are made to the virtual machine settings, there may be a message similar to:

 [msg.disk.duplicateUUID] Virtual disks "/vmfs/volumes/<DatastoreName>/<VMName>/<vDiskName.vmdk>" and "/vmfs/volumes/<DatastoreName>/<VMName>/<vDiskName.vmdk>" have the same UUID 12 34 A5 67 89 B0 1C 23-DE 45 6F 78 9A B0 1C 23.
 Virtual disks with same UUID should not be assigned to a VM since this can lead to problems when the guest boots.
 Please make sure virtual disks have unique UUIDs.
 Do you want to continue?

-Note: The complete message is visible in the vmware.log file in the virtual machine folder.
+Note: The complete message is visible in the vmware.log file of the virtual machine.

-• If the virtual machine is running and you answer no, the virtual disk is not added to the virtual machine and the virtual disk gets locked
+• If the virtual machine is running and answered no, the virtual disk is not added to the virtual machine and the virtual disk will be locked.

 Environment